Building with MTR Carbon Capture signage under bright blue sky.

 Project Highlights

-• Multi-phased project including successful down-selections by DOE.
+• Multiphased project including successful DOE down-selections.

 • Installed at the Sargent & Lundy-designed Wyoming Integrated Test Center.